Image caption appears here

 As soon as you start your cycle, both estrogen and progesterone drop to their lowest levels.
 This shift in hormones can lead to a significant increase in insulin sensitivity and require a decrease in insulin needs by 10-30%.

 Hormonal shifts that occur throughout the menstrual cycle can impact blood glucose levels differently between T1Ds.
 In order to better understand how your cycle impacts your blood glucose levels, it can be helpful to start tracking your cycle if you don’t already do so.
-When you begin tracking your cycle, you may be able to put together how the different phases and hormones influence your insulin requirements.
+When you begin tracking your cycle, you may be able to put together how the different phases and hormones influence your blood sugar levels..

 Search